dotlang/language/Enhancements.md

 const x& a; //=const int& a, you cannot apply const or & more than once
 ```

-Y - New keywords: `async (promise), type (alias), typename (template), new (constructor), expose (embedding), tuple`

-? - The only exception is the way we create new instances.
+Y - The only exception is the way we create new instances.
 Either we can go everything be allocated on heap and provide `new` static method and accept low performance.
 Or we can say some things will be on stack.
 ```
 auto x = MyClass{}; //allocate on the stack
 ```